gravitational/teleport/rfd/0143-external-k8s-joining.md

 ### Implementation

-<-- TODO: Write this in more detail -->
 <-- TODO: Specs for RegisterUsingKubernetesJWKS RPC -->

 The `kubernetes-jwks` flow will leverage a challenge and response flow, similar